 It is important that you communicate with the students to introduce yourself and the course and to reinforce information contained within the tutorial such as how to login, how to locate the Pace email and where to go for help.
 We recommend that you send a letter (see sample below) by email and/or by postal mail at least two weeks prior to the start of the semester.
 If you need help accessing students' addresses, please ask your department's secretary.
 It's always a good idea to request that the students respond back even if they do not have any questions.

 Another important aspect of your initial contact is to set high expectations for the students.
 When you create your course documents make certain that the students understand the work that is required and that you have established clear grading standards.
 It is also important that you stress to the students that there are deadlines for assignments and, if applicable, for the discussion boards.
 Deadlines are recommended since many students think that a distance education course has an open-ended schedule.
-(If anyone has taught an online course without imposing deadlines we would like to hear from you and ask that you share your thoughts on the discussion board on the Faculty Discussion Board.)

 Below is a sample letter that faculty have sent to students that can serve as a model for one of the initial contacts.
-Please read them over and feel free to copy any parts.
-Please note that you can emailing your class using the following email structure: CRN.TERMCODE@pace.edu -- with the CRN being the CRN for that particular course, and the term code being the semester of when the class is being given, i.e.:
+Please read it over and feel free to copy any parts.
+Please note that you can email your class using the following email structure: CRN.TERMCODE@pace.edu -- with the CRN being the CRN for that particular course, and the term code being the semester of when the class is being given, i.e.:

 - 10 – Winter intercession

 - 30 – May intercession

 - 40 – Summer I

 Month Day, Year